2022 Olympic Medal Count: Here's the Latest Ranking and Where Team USA Stands

-Team USA continued to add to its medal count at the 2022 Winter Olympics, but was it enough to lift them higher on the leaderboard?
+Team USA continued to add to its medal count at the 2022 Winter Olympics, with Alexander Hall and Nick Goepper both landing on the podium.

-With the help of two Chicago-area speed skaters, the U.S. scored a bronze medal in the men's team pursuit overnight.
+Their medals follow the exploits of two Chicago-area speed skaters, who helped the U.S. score a bronze medal in the men's team pursuit on Tuesday.

-The U.S. is up to seven golds, seven silvers and four bronzes so far in Beijing, with even more medals expected this week.
+The U.S. is up to eight golds, seven silvers and four bronzes so far in Beijing, with even more medals expected this week.

 Over 300 medals will be awarded to Olympians participating in the 2022 Winter Games.
 With 15 sports and 109 events, ranging from skiing to bobsledding to figure skating, world-class athletes will go for gold during a two-week global competition on the grandest stage.